 - Release Date

 Logan does not achieve greatness by virtue of its brutal and bloody violence, even if such surface-level talking points dominate discussion about this hard-R-rated superhero picture.
 Though unique to the genre, particularly in the X-Men franchise to which it belongs, the film’s darkness, its depiction of carnage and prevalence of f-words, and its grim tone speak merely to elements of style.
 These touches may represent a shift away from the standard PG-13 accessibility of the previous X-Men blockbusters, but they are also surface considerations.
 Instead, Logan achieves greatness by the way director James Mangold blends emotion, mythology, narrative, and mise-en-scène into an impressive and moving whole.
 Mangold’s fusion of several genres—road movie, post-apocalyptic actioner, superhero yarn, and most of all the Western—places the character in a world that feels like a child of Cormac McCarthy and Clint Eastwood’s Unforgiven.
-An uncommon comic book film that transcends its label, Logan engages through its harmonious post-modernism and serious treatment of complex characters.
+An uncommon comic book film that transcends its label, Logan engages through its harmony of post-modernism and serious treatment of complex characters.